TheWorldJar/TheWorldJar/README.md

 Here are some ideas to get you started:
 -->
 - I've been coding in C++, C#, Python, and JavaScript/TypeScript for over 4 years.
-- I'm primarilly a game and backend developper.
+- I'm primarilly a game and backend developer.
 - I'm a [Boot.Dev](boot.dev) and [Algonquin College](https://www.algonquincollege.com) alum.
 - I'm learning Phaser at the moment, and want to expend into Rails in the future.